AleksandarDzudzevic/WeatherStationProject/README.md

 Writing in a csv file

-Loging to the Api servers by creating an account and using an access token
+Loging to the Api servers

 Sending data to Api servers

 Reading data from the Api server

-Plotting graphs by using mathplot.lib and using the aquired data (+ getting quadratic formula)
+Plotting graphs

 ## Development